-John Loudon McAdam accepted the position and this one decision that would change his life, and the world of roads, as we know it forever.
+John Loudon McAdam accepted the position, and this one decision that would change his life and the world of roads as we know it forever.

-Roads would ever be the same again
+Roads would never be the same again

-By this time he was a Trustee for no less than 34 Road Trusts.
-McAdam would put forward several cases for Parliamentary consideration on improving current infrastructure with a, then, novel solution.
-On three separate occasions in 1810, 1819 and 1823 he provided evidence for Parliamentary inquiries.
+By this time he was a Trustee for no less than thirty-four Road Trusts.
+McAdam would put forward several cases for Parliamentary consideration on improving current infrastructure with a then-novel solution.
+On three separate occasions in 1810, 1819, and 1823 he provided evidence for Parliamentary inquiries.
 He also penned two treatises in 1816 and 1819.

 McAdam starts to make waves

 Around this time, McAdam began to formalize his ideas by putting pen to paper.
 In his Remarks on the Present System of Road-Making and Practical Essay on the Scientific Repair and Preservation of Roads, McAdam argued that roads should be raised above the surrounding ground.
 He also argued that they should have a composite structure of layered rocks and gravel laid in a systematic process.

 At around this time, in 1816, John Loudon McAdam was appointed as a dedicated surveyor for the Bristol Turnpike Trust.
 Putting his "money where his mouth is" McAdam began to remake the roads using crushed stone bound with gravel built on a firm base of foundation stones.

 His new roads also had a camber, which made them ever so slightly convex.
 This ensured rainwater could rapidly drain the carriageway instead of pooling and penetrate the structure.
 This has been recognized by many as the greatest advance in road building since the Romans almost 2000 years before.

 The process would later come to be known as Macadamization, or simply Macadam roads.